About Our School

 Are therapy services provided?

 We endeavour to work closely with NDIS therapists to support individual students.
-For more information contact the Assistant Principal Michele Marcu.
+For more information about our Integrated Services Model contact the Assistant Principal.

 What specialist programs will be provided?

-- Physical Education, including swimming and bike education
+- Physical Education, including Swimming and Bike Education and Sport

 - Performing Arts